 Operations with a Compliance Certificate

-Anyone wanting to operate a temporary shelter daycare facility or employer-based day-care facility must complete an application and be cleared by background checks.
-CCL completes an on-site inspection before issuing the permit to ensure compliance with statutory requirements and minimum standards if applicable.
-While CCL does not routinely inspect operations with a compliance certificate, it does investigate them when it receives a complaint or report of child abuse or neglect.
+Anyone wanting to operate a shelter or employerbased child care operation must complete an application.
+CCL completes an on-site inspection before issuing the permit to ensure compliance with the law and minimum standards, if applicable.

-These operations provide child care at a temporary shelter, such as a family violence or homeless shelter, at least four hours a day, three or more days a week, to seven or more children under 14 years of age while parents, who reside at the shelter, are away.
+These operations provide child care at a temporary shelter, such as a family violence or homeless shelter, at least 4 hours a day, 3 or more days a week, to 7 or more children under 14 years of age while parents, who live at the shelter, are away.

-Persons wanting to operate a temporary shelter childcare operation have to pass criminal background checks and an initial inspection.
-CCL does not regularly inspect these operations but does investigate allegations of child abuse or neglect or violations of licensing statute, administrative rules, or applicable minimum standards.
+Anyone wanting to operate a shelter care must pass criminal background checks and an initial inspection.
+CCL does not regularly inspect shelters, but does investigate allegations of child abuse or neglect or violations of licensing laws, administrative rules, or minimum standards.

-Small employer-based childcare operations provide care for up to 12 of the employees' children (under 14 years of age) for less than 24 hours per day.
-Care is provided on the employer's premises and in the same building where the parents work.
+Employer-based child care provides care for up to 12 children of employees (under 14 years of age) for less than 24 hours per day.
+These operations provide care in the same building where the parents work.

 Before CCL issues a compliance certificate, the operation goes through an applications process that includes criminal background checks and an inspection.
-There are no minimum standards for these operations and they are not inspected after they have their certificate.
-However, CCL will investigate allegations of child abuse or neglect or a violation of licensing statute or administrative rules.
+There are no minimum standards for these operations and they are not inspected after they get a certificate.
+However, CCL will investigate allegations of child abuse or neglect or a violation of licensing laws or administrative rules.

 - Consistent interpretation of minimum standards.